MPH Elective Course Option: Program Planning and Evaluation

 Professionals with a public health program planning background strategize, document, review and assess reports and data related to health promotions, interventions and training.
 They relay this information to the public and communicate their findings to other health professionals.

-What Is Program Planning and Evaluation?
+What Can I Do With Program Planning and Evaluation?

 You will hone your skills in the following areas: